trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/verify-rights.md

   date: 2 December 2024
 ---

-If after the delay that you calculated in [Step 4: Run an Octez baking daemon](/tutorials/join-dal-baker/run-baker), the baker does not starts inserting consensus (pre-)attestations and DAL attestations, follow these instructions to diagnose and fix the issue.
+If after the delay that you calculated in [Step 4: Run an Octez baking daemon](/tutorials/join-dal-baker/run-baker), the baker does not start inserting consensus (pre-)attestations and DAL attestations, follow these instructions to diagnose and fix the issue.

 1. Record the address of your baker account in an environment variable so you can use it for commands that cannot get addresses by their Octez client aliases: